 Antibiotic resistance happens when bacteria survive and continue causing infection despite treatment with an antibiotic – the bacteria are no longer sensitive to that antibiotic.

 Because the antibiotic no longer works against the resistant bacteria:

 - infections can get worse and lead to more serious problems

-You might think it best to use another antibiotic, one that bacteria aren’t resistant to.
-But another antibiotic may not work as well and cause more side effects.
-Eventually, bacteria may become resistant to this other antibiotic too.
+You might think it best to use another antibiotic to which bacteria aren’t resistant.
+However, it may not work as well, and it could have side effects.
+Also, bacteria may eventually become resistant to this antibiotic too.

 For these reasons, antibiotic resistance is a major threat to human health.
 There is concern that in time, there’ll be bacterial infections that just can’t be treated.

 Bacteria can change their genes after being exposed to an antibiotic.
 This allows them to survive antibiotic treatment.
 Then, when they multiply, they make more resistant bacteria.
 This is how antibiotic resistance develops.

 ‘Superbugs’ are bacteria that are difficult to treat because they are resistant to several different antibiotics, and especially those that treat other resistant bacteria.

 Superbugs such as methicillin-resistant Staphylococcus aureus (MRSA) and multi-drug-resistant strains of Escherichia coli (E. coli) are becoming more common, and can be a real problem in hospitals.